 Charles Grant, one of the performers, dances with the crowd at Nick Cave's "The Let Go" at the Park Avenue Armory.
-Mr. C said he was inspired by his own disco days, when spending time in clubs was a refuse.
-Viogen Union for the New York Times
+Mr. Cave's "The Let Go" at the Park Avenue A

 By Melena Ryzik

 June 8, 2018

 The "Soul Train" line appeared out of nowhere, fully formed, like it was meant to be.
 At the Park Avenue Armory on Wednesday night, dozens of dancers paired off to spin and bounce, sashaying between 40-foot-high glittering curtains.